 3. Don the headset of geekery

 When you’re dialing in solo, a headset really helps with audio quality and can even help you cheat on needing to mute every few seconds.
-Even a pair of iPhone earbuds will make a huge difference.
+Even a pair of good earphones will make a huge difference.

 4. Use a decent webcam